Little War Island: Characteristics

-The island used to be significantly larger before the World War II.
+The island used to be significantly larger before World War II.
 When construction of Novi Beograd began in 1948, the sand from the island was transported to the mainland by large conveyor belts and used for covering the swamp on which the new city was to be built.
 In the process, the island shrank, and sometimes it is poetically said today that "Novi Beograd is a city on the island".